students hiking in the snow

 Funding

-We assemble a package of assistance that includes a teaching assistantship with six credits of tuition remission (guaranteed for at least one semester and often available for more than one), small (four-figure) scholarships, and fellowship aid on a similarly modest scale.
+We assemble a package of assistance that includes a teaching assistantship with six credits of tuition remission (guaranteed for one semester and sometimes available for more than one), small (four-figure) scholarships, and fellowship aid on a similarly modest scale.
 We also reduce tuition to in-state rates for out-of-state students.
 This assistance is, unfortunately, not full support, so students do have to find funds outside of the program for remaining tuition, fees, and living expenses.
 We are working on a homeshare program with alumni in the greater Burlington area, through which a current student could rent a room in a home for an affordable price.

 Field Naturalist Program logo - graphic of layered landscape